-The Michigan Tuition Grant (MTG) is available to undergraduate students and is based on financial need for use at independent, nonprofit, degree-granting colleges and universities in Michigan.
-Students attending at least half time may be eligible to receive a grant from the state of Michigan.
+The Michigan Tuition Grant (MTG) is available to undergraduate Michigan residents and are based on financial need for use at independent, nonprofit, degree-granting colleges and universities in Michigan.
+Students attending at least half time may be eligible to receive a grant from the State of Michigan.

-Students must complete the state of Michigan questions on the FAFSA by March 1 to receive grant consideration.
-The amount of funds available is announced annually by the state.
+Students must complete the FAFSA by March 1 to receive grant consideration.
+The amount of funds available is announced annually by the State of Michigan.